Human Resources & Industrial Relations, MHRIR

 for the degree of Master of Human Resources and Industrial Relations in Human Resources and Industrial Relations (on campus & online)

-The master’s program can lead to a professional, terminal master’s degree, or it can prepare students to continue their graduate study toward a Ph.D. or other doctoral degrees in law and other professional areas.
+The master’s program can lead to a professional master’s degree, or it can prepare students to continue their graduate study toward a Ph.D. or other doctoral degrees in law and other professional areas.

-The master’s degree requires 48 graduate hours of courses and usually takes three semesters to complete.
+The master’s degree requires 48 graduate hours of courses and usually takes three semesters to complete in the on-campus program and two years in the online program.
 The master’s degree program has core requirements in human resources/industrial relations systems, and quantitative methods, and four subject distribution requirements.

 Admission

-Students must meet the general admission requirements of the Graduate College, as well as the specific requirements of the School.
-Admission to the master's program in either the fall or spring semester is based on an applicant's undergraduate record, letters of reference, Graduate Record Examination (GRE) or Graduate Management Aptitude Test (GMAT) scores, a resume and a statement of interest and career goals.
+For the Master of Human Resources and Industrial Relations (MHRIR), students must meet the general admission requirements of the Graduate College, as well as the specific requirements of the School.
+Admission to the master's program in either the fall or spring semester is based on an applicant's undergraduate record, letters of reference, a resume, a personal statement and an academic statement.
 The minimum requirements for admission are a course in statistics and an average grade of B in the last two years of a four year undergraduate program.
-GRE/GMAT test scores are optional for the on-campus program if you have a minimum 3.3 GPA on your junior/senior year academic coursework (equivalent to the last 60 hours) and a B or higher in an elementary statistics/quantitative methods course.
-Questions about your eligibility for a GRE/GMAT waiver should be directed to Assistant Dean Becky Barker (ebarker@illinois.edu).
+GRE/GMAT test scores are optional for both the on-campus and online programs.
 A deficiency in statistics may be made up by taking the required course without graduate credit during the first semester of graduate study.
-International applicants must provide Test of English as Foreign Language (TOEFL) test results with a recommended minimum score of 96 on the internet-based IBT or IELTS with minimum overall score of 6.5.
+International applicants must meet the English Language Proficiency Requirements as outlined by the Graduate College.
+It is recommended that applicants meet a minimum score of 96 on the internet-based TOEFL exam (iBT) or a 6.5 overall score on the IELTS Academic Exam.

 Financial Aid

-The School offers research assistantships, scholarships, and fellowships to graduate students with superior academic credentials in the on-campus MHRIR and Ph.D. programs.
-A School research/teaching assistant receives a stipend plus waiver of resident or non-resident tuition and some fees.
-The Graduate College also awards minority fellowships that carry stipends plus tuition and service fee waivers.
+The School offers scholarships, and fellowships to graduate students with superior academic credentials in the on-campus MHRIR.
+Department research and teaching assistantships are available to Ph.D. students only.
+The Graduate College also has fellowships that carry stipends plus tuition and service fee waivers.

-The online program is self-supporting and DOES NOT accept the following tuition and fee waivers (TFWs): Non-Academic waivers (including UIUC employees and employees of other state institutions), Academic waivers from UIUC, UIC and UIS employees, Related Agency waivers, waivers granted through fellowships/assistantships as governed by the Graduate College at UIUC, or Retiree waivers.
-This program DOES accept statutory waivers (veteran grants, etc.)
+The online program is self-supporting and DOES NOT accept the following tuition and fee waivers (TFWs): Non-Academic waivers (including Illinois employees and employees of other state institutions), Academic waivers from Illinois, UIC and UIS employees, Related Agency waivers, waivers granted through fellowships/assistantships as governed by the Graduate College at Illinois, or Retiree waivers.
+This program DOES accept statutory waivers (veteran grants, etc.).

 for the degree of Master of Human Resources and Industrial Relations in Human Resources and Industrial Relations (on campus & online)

-For additional details and requirements refer to the department's Student Handbook and the Graduate College Handbook.
+For additional details and requirements refer to the Graduate College Handbook.

 This degree program can be completed either on campus or online.
 The non-thesis option is offered online, the requirements are listed below: